Nuclear War (card game)

 Nuclear War is a collectible common-deck card game designed by Douglas Malewicki and originally published in 1965 that is a satirical simulation of an end-of-the-world scenario fought mostly with nuclear weapons.
-It is currently (as of 2012) published by Flying Buffalo, and has inspired several expansions.
+It was previously published by Flying Buffalo, and has inspired several expansions.

 Development

 Doug Malewicki designed the game in 1964.
 The game was rereleased in the late 1970s by Flying Buffalo, which released the two expansion sets Nuclear Escalation and Nuclear Proliferation.
 During the late 1990s, Flying Buffalo also released a 47 card set in randomized shrinkwrapped booster packs covered by a title card.

 Gameplay

 The game is a multiplayer game, with each player having a small cardboard playmat upon which cards are placed and revealed.
 It is intended to be played by 3 or more players, but can also be played with only 2.

 At the start of a game, each player is dealt a number of "population cards," ranging in denomination from 1 million to 25 million people.
 Players must protect their population, as the total loss of population leads to player elimination.
 They are then dealt a number of cards, which may be of the following types: